freeCodeCamp/freeCodeCamp/docs/devops.md

 ## Known Limitations

-There will be some known limitations and tradeoffs when using this beta version of freeCodeCamp.
+There will be some known limitations and tradeoffs when using this beta version of the platform.

 - #### All data / personal progress on these beta applications `will NOT be saved or carried over` to production.
   **Users on the beta version will have a separate account from the production.** The beta version uses a physically separate database from production.
 This gives us the ability to prevent any accidental loss of data or modifications.
 The dev team may purge the database on this beta version as needed.